GHG Emissions Reduction Program

 Canadian Natural and the Canadian crude oil and natural gas sector are delivering game-changing environmental performance.
 Our culture of continuous improvement has delivered reductions in corporate greenhouse gas (GHG) emissions intensity along with reductions of absolute methane emissions of in North American Exploration and Production (NA E&P).

+This progress is a testament to the hard work of our employees and contractors, and the commitment to continuous improvement, implementing innovative technologies, and challenging the status quo.
 Canadian Natural has a core technical team that identifies projects and initiatives that support our overall GHG emissions reduction strategy.
 Our strategy includes:

 - integrating emissions reduction in project planning and operations;